ashishpcmu/dataviz-portfolio/critique-by-design.md

 The new graph isn't just a visual upgrade — it's also data reframing.
 I learned that design isn’t just about making charts prettier, but about asking “What story do I want to tell?”
 In this case, I decided to surface state-level economic contributions, which not only told a different story, but arguably a more actionable one for regional policy or investment decisions.

-## References
-_List any references you used here._

-## AI acknowledgements
-_If you used AI to help you complete this assignment (within the parameters of the instruction and course guidelines), detail your use of AI for this assignment here._